SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 available if purchased here.
 An original idea, so no confirmation from staff as of yet.

  3. (4)[Unconfirmed] Expanding on Safe House (read above) ->
  Allow players to add extra floor to their safe house (these will not be seen in a raid) that they can customize.
 Floors and rooms such as Bath house, Beedroom, Garage (above) Rooftop, Lounge etc should be available to add and customize.
 Since this is purely cosmetic, this should be in gold.
 Allow other players to visit.
 No confirmation yet.

+ 4. (3)[Unconfirmed] Safes or Stashes inside player Safehouses ->
+A great idea from funkeemonkee where when raiding a player, you can choose to also attempt to raid their safe/stash for more reward, however it either takes time (30-1min off) or is a hard lockpicking attempt (failure to lockpick gets you arrested).
+This will increase the reward for raiding, however add risk also, causing players to make decisions mid raid as to whether it is worth it or not.

 - *Racket Tech Tree:*
 -